8.6.3. Demo: Sentiment Analysis on Bluesky#

 Normal Bluesky Setup#

-helper function for atproto links#
+helper function for atproto feed links#

 NOTE: You don’t need to worry about the details of how this works, it just is here to make the code later easier to use.